MICROFLUIDICS NANOMATERIAL SYNTHESIS PACK

 Customize your microfluidics nanomaterial production

 This pack is highly customizable.
-Different microfluidic chips can be adapted for nanomaterial synthesis; for example, a chip with a more extended channel after the junction for the chemical reaction to have more space.
+Different microfluidic chips can be adapted for nanomaterial synthesis, such as a chip with a more extended channel after the junction for the chemical reaction to have more space.

 The sheath flow cell sorting chips from Microfluidic ChipShop are available in poly(methyl methacrylate) (PMMA) or Cyclo Olefin Copolymer (COP) materials.
 These materials are optically transparent and compatible with most nanomaterial synthesis protocols.
 Different channel depths are also available.

-More pumping channels with various pressure ranges (positive or negative) for the OB1 flow control pump and flow rate sensors can be added to the pack.
+The pack can be expanded with more pumping channels with various pressure ranges (positive or negative) for the OB1 flow control pump and flow rate sensors.

 Contact our experts for any questions about this nanomaterial synthesis pack and how it can match your specifications.